All Episodes

 Offshore drilling ban could be a blow to Louisiana economy.

-But to those who work in the offshore industry and in the communities at the epicenter of the spiraling disaster.
+But to those who work in the offshore industry and in the communities at the epicenter of the spiraling disaster, it smacked of a lack of understanding of the role that the oil business plays in the Louisiana economy.

-In the 2008 presidential election, no coastal parishes, except for Orleans supported Obama.
+In the 2008 presidential election, no coastal parishes except for Orleans supported Obama.

 Last week's offshore drilling announcement only seemed to make his administration even less popular in the oil-affected parishes.

-So the bottom line is not only is the spill itself doing damage, Obama may cost the state even more money.
+So the bottom line is not only is the spill itself doing damage, Obama may cost the state even more money by shutting down the oil business, by shutting it down, while regulations are discussed and debated over how to prevent something like this from happening again.

-Well, they oh, does Obama care?
+Well, oh, does Obama care?

 They had to tell us last week how much he cares.